Paulie Harraka: NASCAR

 Harraka was invited to the Drive for Diversity Combine in the fall of 2006, where he impressed team owner Bill McAnally.
 McAnally hired Harraka to compete for his California-based team, despite Harraka still being in high school in New Jersey.
 Harraka traveled back and forth between New Jersey and California every weekend, and ultimately finished second in the All American Series in Roseville, California that year, winning the Rookie of the Year title.
 Harraka returned to the team in 2008, this time holding the duties of both driver and crew chief.
-The team would win 11 out of 23 races as well as the NASCAR Championship.
+The team would win eleven out of 23 races as well as the NASCAR Championship.

 At the end of 2008, McAnally elected to move Harraka up to the NASCAR K&N Pro Series for the final two races of the season as preparation for a full run in 2009.
 In the last race of the season, second race for the team, he qualified on the pole and led 40 laps.

 Over the next two seasons, Harraka competed full-time for McAnally, first under the NAPA Autocare banner, then with NAPA Filters sponsorship, with crew chief Duane Knorr.
-The team has won 3 races and has 15 top 5 finishes in 30 total races.
+The team has won 3 races and has fifteen top-five finishes in thirty total races.
 They finished 4th and 3rd in the series championship in 2009 and 2010, respectively, with Harraka winning Rookie of the Year in 2009 and Move of the Race in 2010.

 Harraka took 2011 off from racing to further his studies, but did run the K&N Pro Series West race at Infineon Raceway.
 For 2012, Harraka competed in the Camping World Truck Series, running for Rookie of the Year driving for Wauters Motorsports.
 Midway through the season, Harraka left Wauters Motorsports.

 In September 2012, Harraka drove for Go Green Racing in the Nationwide Series at Richmond International Raceway.
+In 2013, Harraka made his NASCAR Sprint Cup Series debut at Sonoma Raceway, driving the No. 52 Ford for Go Green Racing.
 Harraka's final NASCAR start came at Dover Motor Speedway driving for TriStar Motorsports in the NASCAR Xfinity Series.
 Harraka then retired from NASCAR to focus on business interests.

 Entrepreneurship

 Paulie Harraka LLC

-In 2011 Harraka partnered with a group of Fortune 500 CEOs, venture capitalists, and professional sports executives as a partner to launch innovative technology platforms that challenge conventional approaches to the sport and business of NASCAR.
+In 2011, Harraka partnered with a group of Fortune 500 CEOs, venture capitalists, and professional sports executives as a partner to launch innovative technology platforms that challenge conventional approaches to the sport and business of NASCAR.
 The investor group supported Harraka's NASCAR racing activities and entrepreneurial business ventures disruptive to NASCAR.
 In November 2013, Harraka delivered a talk chronicling his entrepreneurial ventures at TEDxBeaconStreet in Boston, making Harraka the only NASCAR driver ever to deliver a TED presentation.